Teeth Whitening in Castlemaine

-At Castlemaine Smiles Dentist we use one of the most controllable and cost effective whitening systems available.
-The hygienist will make trays to hold the whitening gel that fit your teeth precisely.
+At Castlemaine Smiles Dentist we use one of the most controllable and cost-effective whitening systems available.
+The hygienist will make trays to hold the whitening gel that fits your teeth precisely.

 How it is done

-There are two main types of whitening procedures.
+There are two main types of teeth whitening procedures in Castlemaine.
 Non-vital whitening is done on a single tooth that has had root-canal treatment and no longer has a live nerve.
 Vital whitening is performed on teeth that have live nerves.